| Dick's Adventures of

 walked into the campground, and took the Bull Buck Loop Trail,

-a good size seasonal creek flowing across the road in to the camp,
+a good size seasonal creek flowing across the road that goes into the camp,

 and California Creek was running big but not dramatically so.
 The